 Use the leftover liner pieces from the previous step to cover up the rest of the already ironed on design.
 This will protect it from direct heat.

-The settings for the Colorful Everyday Iron-on on the 9″x9″ EasyPress 2 is:
+The setting for the Colorful Everyday Iron-on on the 9"x9" EasyPress 3 is for 315 degrees F.

-Press for 30 seconds on the front of the T-shirt and then, turn the T-shirt inside out, and press for 15 seconds using medium pressure both times.
+Press for 30 seconds on the front of the T-Shirt and then, turn the T-Shirt inside out, and press for 15 seconds using medium pressure both times.

 Peel off the clear liner once it's cold to the touch.
 I repeat, DO NOT PEEL THE LINER OFF UNTIL IT IS COLD TO THE TOUCH.
 Otherwise, you'll peel the entire design off.